anoop-b/FlagShip-k6-loadtesting/README.md

 - What is the time taken for the KV results to be replicated across different regions?

-- What is the time delay between updating KV values?
+- What is the propagation delay between updating KV values?